Five wooden cubes on desk, finger pushing one with check out of line of X marks

 Standardized admission tests

 Standardized tests such as the ACT or SAT serve the important purpose of providing admission committees with a common set of criteria to evaluate the skills and aptitudes of students who come from hundreds of different schools and whose backgrounds and academic preparation vary widely.
-You must take required tests well in advance of the deadline for submitting your applications, so you have plenty of preparation time to get your best score.
-Just as there is no single secondary school level of achievement that guarantees you admission, there is no universal score or threshold that automatically guarantees or denies admission, but the higher the score the stronger your application.
+You must take required tests well in advance of the deadline for submitting your applications, so you have plenty of preparation time to get your best scores.
+Just as there is no single secondary school level of achievement that guarantees you admission, there is no universal score or threshold that automatically guarantees or denies admission, but the higher your scores, the stronger your application.

 English language proficiency